 Salter Brothers has assembled a strong board to manage the business and seek out growth opportunities:

 - Don Clarke – Chairman, former senior partner at Minter Ellison, Non-Executive Director (and Deputy Chairman) of Webjet Limited and Non-Executive director of Contango Income Generator Limited

 - Matt Eady – Director, former CEO of Tourism Asset Holdings Limited which was the largest hotel owner in Australia and was successfully sold to the Abu Dhabi Investment Authority

 - Lorenz Grollo – Director, Managing Director of Equiset and Grollo Group

 “Our strategy is to build a $1 billion plus hotel group in Australia.
-This portfolio provides a tremendous base to execute on this strategy, with future growth coming from either acquisition or development of 3 to 5 star hotels located predominately along the eastern seaboard and select regional areas,” said Mr Don Clarke, Chairman of the SB&G Hotel Company Ltd. Amongst its future options, SB&G Hotel Group may consider an ASX listing.
+This portfolio provides a tremendous base to execute on this strategy, with future growth coming from either acquisition or development of 3 to 5 star hotels located predominantly along the eastern seaboard and select regional areas,” said Mr Don Clarke, Chairman of Salter Brothers.
+Amongst its future options, Salter Brothers may consider an ASX listing.

-Advising SB&G Hotel Group were MAP Capital as corporate and debt adviser and Minter Ellison as legal adviser.
+Advising Salter Brothers were MAP Capital as corporate and debt adviser and Minter Ellison as legal adviser.